eguidotti/website/content/event/nmfiw-2025/index.md

 featured: false
 publishDate: '2025-02-27T00:00:00Z'

-title: Workshop on Numerical Methods For Finance and Insurance (NMFIW2025)
+title: Workshop on Numerical Methods For Finance and Insurance (NMFIW)
 event: Workshop on Numerical Methods For Finance and Insurance
 event_url: https://nmfiw2025.github.io